 Olympics: New Zealand fully committed to Tokyo Games, says NZOC president

-REUTERS: The New Zealand Olympic Committee (NZOC) is fully committed to the Tokyo Games this year, with planning progressing for what will be a "vastly different" Olympics due to the COVID-19 pandemic, its chief Mike Stanley said on Thursday.
+WELLINGTON: The New Zealand Olympic Committee (NZOC) is fully committed to the Tokyo Games this year, with planning progressing for what will be a "vastly different" Olympics due to the COVID-19 pandemic, its chief Mike Stanley said on Thursday (May 6).

-More than 200 athletes are expected to represent New Zealand at the July 23-Aug.
-8 Games, and former rower Stanley said it was the duty of his "athlete-led" organisation to help them achieve their dreams.
+More than 200 athletes are expected to represent New Zealand at the Jul 23 to Aug 8 Games, and former rower Stanley said it was the duty of his "athlete-led" organisation to help them achieve their dreams.

 "We're fully committed to Tokyo 2020," Stanley said in a statement after the NZOC presented its 2020 annual report.